-Motor vehicle accident injury compensation in WA is typically paid by Insurance Commission of WA (ICWA).
+Motor vehicle accident injury compensation in WA is typically paid by the Insurance Commission of WA (ICWA).
 ICWA is the compulsory third party insurer (i.e, CTP insurer) in WA.
-When an injured person makes a whiplash injury claim relating to a motor vehicle accident injuries in WA, the claim is against ICWA.
+When an injured person makes a whiplash injury claim relating to a motor vehicle accident injury in WA, the claim is defended by ICWA.

 CTP Compensation Payouts for Injuries – Whiplash Injury Claims

-Injured people may be entitled to compensation payouts for injuries from ICWA, if:
+Injured people may be entitled to claim compensation payouts for injuries from ICWA, if:

 - the injury involves a motor vehicle registered in WA, and